Employee sentiment slipped in June

 Mary Hayes, Ph.D.

-Research director, People & Performance
+Director of Research, People & Performance

 Mary Hayes earned her doctorate in educational leadership from the University of Nebraska-Lincoln.
 Her master's degree in educational psychology from the University of Nebraska-Lincoln was focused on qualitative, quantitative, and psychometrics methodology, with additional work in survey research methodology.
 Both of Mary's degrees focus on the psychology of people and how these people flourish through positive psychology.